hassanshaikley/scary-spoders/README.md

 # Scary Spoders

-Survive for two minutes in a maze swarming with spiders.
+Survive for one minute in a maze swarming with spiders.

 But really, you won't survive.

 No, really.

-btw: It's a Unity game.

 Open it in Unity and you're good to go.
+Or download a release, ofcourse.

+## Contributing

+Feel free to fork and publish as you wish just give me credit.
+If you want to submit a PR create an issue before you write any code so we can sync up first..or just fork your version.